 The Federal project depth for this section of the Gulf Intracoastal Waterway provides for a channel depth of 12 feet.
 Even though every effort is made to maintain the project depth, the actual controlling depths in the channels may vary due to shoaling reducing the available water depth until maintenance dredging can be accomplished.

-Note: This is the only state on the entire Intracoastal Waterway System (AICW or GICW) where the waterway is not crossed by either bridges or overhead power Lines.
+Note: This is the only state on the entire Intracoastal Waterway System (AICW, GICW, or GIWW) where the waterway is not crossed by either bridges or overhead power Lines.